pdjr-archive/pdjr-skplugin-sk2venus/README.md

 # pdjr-skplugin-sk2venus

-__pdjr-skplugin-sk2venus__ makes Signal K data available in Venus OS.
+__pdjr-skplugin-sk2venus__ makes data from a Signal K server running under Venus OS available in Venus services.

-This plugin should only be used on Signal K servers running on Venus OS.

-At the time of writing the plugin supports Venus service classes 'gps', 'tank' and 'temperature'
+The plugin supports Venus service classes 'gps', 'tank' and 'temperature'.

 This project derives from an effort to create tank services in Venus from tank data in Signal K as a work-around for Venus' broken support for CAN